UMass Extension's Green School

 - Certificate: Awarded upon achieving a 70% final average score.
 There will be a quiz on each class.
 An average of all quiz grades will comprise the final grade.
 It is not necessary to take the daily quizzes to attend Green School if receiving the certificate is not desired.

 - Quizzes and Grading: All quizzes will be done online.
 Quizzes will be open-book, with a maximum of 50 minutes allowed for completion once begun.
 Each quiz will be available for students to complete between 5:00 pm of the day the class is offered and 5:00 am on the day of the next class.
 All scores are confidential and available only to the registered student.

 - Certification Exam Preparation: Green School is also helpful for people preparing to take the following professional certification exams - Massachusetts Certified Arborist (MCA) offered by the Massachusetts Arborist Association (MAA), Massachusetts Certified Horticulturist (MCH) offered by the Massachusetts Nursery and Landscape Association (MNLA), and the Massachusetts Certified Landscape Professional (MCLP) offered by the Massachusetts Association of Landscape Professionals (MLP).

-- UMass Academic Credits: UMass academic credit is pending (3-4 credits requested) and will be available for an additional fee of $100/credit plus a $45 processing fee.
+- UMass Academic Credits: UMass academic credit is pending (3 credits requested) and will be available for an additional fee of $100/credit plus a $47 processing fee.
 This is in addition to the Green School registration fee.
 Contact Ellen Weeks at email@example.com or 413-545-0895 for more information on this option.

-Send an e-mail to email@example.com.
-You may also call the UMass Extension Landscape, Nursery & Urban Forestry Program at (413) 545-0895 or the UMass Extension Turf Program at (508) 892-0382.
+E-mail firstname.lastname@example.org or call the UMass Extension Landscape, Nursery & Urban Forestry Program at (413) 545-0895.